dtonhofer/rstudio_coding/course_2/useful/load_ames_dataset.md

-# Coursera "Statistics with R" C2W1: Load the "ames" dataset
+# "Statistics with R" C2W1: Load the "ames" dataset

 The dataset used for Course 2, Week 1: